TickTeam/guide-tt/which_device_is_needed_to_use_ticktick.md

-###TickTick for phones, tablets, and computers.
+### TickTick for phones, tablets, and computers.

-TickTick is available on web, android phone, android wear, iPhone, iPad, Mac, Apple Watch, Chrome Extension, Chrome app and Firefox plugin.
-With apps and extensions for 10 different platforms, you can always check your tasks.
+TickTick is available on the web, Android phone, Android wear, Window, iPhone, iPad, Mac, Apple Watch, Chrome Extension and Firefox plugin.
+With 10+ platforms, you can check your tasks whereever you are, whenever you want to.

-TickTick's own [cloud](http://www.ticktick.com/) can help you backup and manage all tasks.

 ![](多平台-英@2x.png)